 The Future of IoT

 Mobile World Congress brings together thought leaders in technology from around the globe.
 The side conference 4 Years From Now is held with the objective to connect promising startups and founding partners.
-Apart from upcoming companies pitching their ideas and showcasing their prototypes, panel sessions are held on topics around women in tech and the future of technology.
-How will 5G influence how we interact with mobile technology and what will the Internet of Things (IoT) look like four years from now.
+Apart from upcoming companies pitching their ideas and showcasing their prototypes, panel sessions are held on topics as diverse as women in tech and the future of technology, or how 5G will influence how we interact with mobile technology, or what the Internet of Things (IoT) will look like four years from now.
 These are just some of the session titles discussed at the conference center in Barcelona.

 During the 3-day event, our CEO Ignasi Vilajosana was joined by three fellow IoT giants to share their opinions on the future of the Internet of Things:

 Nick Burton (@nick_burton), Chief Information & Digital Officer, Belron, UK

 Alberto Cresto (@AlbertoCresto), Associate, Momenta Ventures, Italy

 Ignasi Vilajosana (@ivilajosana ), CEO of Worldsensing, Barcelona, Spain